Updated on 2024-07-11 GMT+08:00

 Relationship Between an Account and Its IAM Users

-An account and its IAM users share a parent-child relationship.
+An account and its IAM users have a parent-child relationship.
 The account owns the resources and makes payments for the resources used by IAM users.
 It has full permissions for these resources.

 IAM users are created by the account administrator, and only have the permissions granted by the administrator.
 The administrator can modify or revoke the IAM users' permissions at any time.
-Fees generated by IAM users' use of resources are paid by the account.
+Resources used by IAM users in your account are billed to your account.
+IAM users do not need to make payments themselves.

 Figure 4 Relationship between an account and its IAM users